-It’s not an exaggeration to say that artificial intelligence (AI) and automation pose existential threats to many professions—the number may be as high as 10 million, more jobs than were impacted by the Great Recession of 2008—and sales is no exception.
+It’s not an exaggeration to say that artificial intelligence (AI) and automation pose existential threats to many professions—the number may be as high as 10 million, more jobs than were impacted by the Great Recession of 2008—and the enterprise sales model is no exception.
 In fact, Forrester predicts a million sales reps will be displaced by 2020.

 And yet, like the doomed revelers in the film “Independence Day” who celebrate the arrival of aliens who promptly blow them up, many salespeople seem to be actually looking forward to the arrival of AI.
 Take Cien’s Global Study on the Future of Sales, for instance, which found that a full 88 percent of sales professionals expect AI to simply make their jobs easier in the next 10 years, not render their profession obsolete.

 So what’s going on here?
 Where will the impact of AI most acutely be felt by sales teams?
 And how can savvy sales professionals ready themselves so they stay ahead of the change?
 Read on to find out.

 Studies suggest that early adopters of AI within the sales function are seeing impressive results—like 50 percent more leads and appointments, 60 percent lower costs, and as much as 70 percent less call time.
 And their success hasn’t gone unnoticed by leaders at companies that have been slower to adopt, which means that, wherever you work, AI is likely going to be coming soon.

 The current crop of AI-based tools—like Salesforce’s Einstein and Complexica’s Larry—are essentially sales enablement and intelligence tools that augment sales teams’ efforts, empowering them with data and insights on everything from optimal outreach channels to the probability of a win.
 And that’s the way most enterprises today are approaching AI: with an eye toward automating activities, not replacing jobs wholesale.